laravel/docs/authentication.md

 		'redirect' => 'http://your-callback-url',
 	],

 Next, you are ready to authenticate users!
-You will need two routes: one for redirecting the user to the OAuth provider, and another for receiving the callback from the provider after authentication:
+You will need two routes: one for redirecting the user to the OAuth provider, and another for receiving the callback from the provider after authentication.
+Here's an example using the `Socialize` facade:

 	public function redirectToProvider()
 	{